Umuzi-org/tech-department/content/projects/angular-testing-with-cucumber/_index.md

 ---
-title: Angular Testing with Cucumber
-ready: True
-prerequisites:
-  hard: ["topics/angular-testing-cucumber"]
-  soft: []
+_db_id: 495
 available_flavours:
 - typescript
 - angular
+content_type: project
+prerequisites:
+  hard:
+  - topics/angular-testing-cucumber
+  soft: []
+ready: true
 submission_type: repo
+title: Angular Testing with Cucumber
 ---

 This is a cool 10 minute guided task to get you familiar with Cucumber, use the Gradle path and if your feeling lucky try the maven path.